 Man Up Show Facebook Group: https://www.facebook.com/groups/manupcommunity/

-In episode 85 of man up, I answer the question of: Why you might have difficulty reading social situations?
+David Tian: Boom!
+Stop.
+In episode 85 of Man Up, I answer the question of, why you might have difficulty reading social situations?

-[Music Fades] Hi, this is David Tian, Ph.D. and welcome to episode 85 of man up and I’m here in Bangkok in my suite back at home, it’s nice to be here.
+Hi, this is David Tian, Ph.D. and welcome to episode 85 of Man Up and I’m here in Bangkok in my suite back home, it’s nice to be here.
 Okay, so I got a question, and it’s kind of a long one again.
 I’m going to summarize it.
 This one’s from Larry.

 He’s basically asking, he found an old blogpost that I was updating until about 2 or 3 years ago on the old doctorasianrake.com blog.
 That’s the blog that I started out blogging with like 10 years.
 Started it about 9 years ago.
-So anyway, “found a post on there on movies that you recommend to guys to watch for examples of seductive characters.
-Sexually attractive male characters.”.
+So anyway, I found a post on there on movies that I recommend to guys to watch for examples of seductive characters.
+Sexually attractive male characters.

 And he says that he’s not sure what he’s watching.
-He sees a great variety of characters, some manipulative and despicable, some rich and powerful and he’s not sure what he’s supposed to be seeing in these videos.
-And I point out in that post to watch for body language, eye contact, tonality, by the energy, the intensity or the relaxed nature that is really different with the characters.
+He sees a great variety of characters, some manipulative and despicable, some rich and powerful, some goofy to him and he’s not sure what he’s supposed to be seeing in these videos.
+And I point out in that post to watch for body language, eye contact, tonality, the vibe, the energy, the intensity or the relaxed nature.
+It really is different between the characters.
 That’s the beauty of it.

 Now many years ago, I had an idea of creating a video course based on breaking down movies.
-I hired a video editor for it but then once I started posting them, I realized that their actually copyrighted and I kept getting taken down by YouTube and then it was such a hassle and it became a lot more work than I anticipated so I stopped that, so, and it’s a copyright.
+I hired a video editor for it but then once I started posting them, I realized that they’re actually copyrighted and I kept getting taken down by YouTube and then it was such a hassle and it became a lot more work than I anticipated so I stopped that, so, and it’s a copyright issue.